kolafaj/SIMOLANT/sources/README.md

 ## macOS

 I am not a Mac user.
 I suspect that it is in not possible to run a home-made executable on a different machine without being approved by authorities.
-Bases on info from my former students:
+This is some info from my former Mac-bound students:

 * To compile under macOS, Clang is recommended.
 You need FLTK (V1.1+).
 * Info on [the old page](http://old.vscht.cz/fch/software/simolant/index-en.html) may help